liyuan9988/ly9988-academic-page/content/authors/admin/_index.md

 - Visitors
 ---

-Liyuan Xu is a Ph.D. student at Gatsby Computational Neuroscience Unit and supervised by Prof. Arthur Gretton.
+Ritsugen Jo (Liyuan Xu) is a Ph.D. student at Gatsby Computational Neuroscience Unit and supervised by Prof. Arthur Gretton.
 He is interested in machine learning problems related to decision-making, specifically, multi-armed bandit, causal inference, and reinforcement learning.

 <br>